-The Commission has approved the SAR Methodology for determining avoided costs for standard qualifying facility resources up to at least 100 kW in nameplate capacity.
-Under the SAR Methodology, avoided energy costs reflect forecast prices for natural gas and the assumed heat rate of a combined cycle combustion turbine.
+SAR Methodology, avoided energy costs reflect forecast prices for natural gas and the assumed heat rate of a combined cycle combustion turbine.

 In Order No. 29632, the Commission found that energy "delivered outside of the 90/110 performance band (i.e., non-conforming energy) would be priced at 85 percent of the non-firm market price or the contract price, whichever is less."
 The non-firm market price has been found by the Commission to equal to the 82.4 percent of the firm market price.
-Based on the foregoing, the formula for non-firm energy delivered outside the performance band can be expressed as:
+Based on the this, the formula for non-firm energy delivered outside the performance band for qualifying facilities is below: